Brazilian Top Team: History

 Brazilian Top Team has its origins with Carlson Gracie and his academy.
 Gracie was an innovator in brazilian jiu-jitsu, he and his students had invented and refined many techniques and strategies in BJJ and fought in a very aggressive and physical style, achieving success in tournaments.
 His academy was a mixed martial arts pioneer and many of his students went to represent BJJ in many MMA events around the world.
 However, there were disputes between Gracie and his students led to many branching off from his tutelage and founding their own academies.
 Murilo Bustamante, Ricardo Libório, Mário Sperry and Luis Roberto Duarte went to found in 2000 Brazilian Top Team, with the objective of creating a world-class Brazilian jiu-jitsu gym and to train in the nascent sport of Mixed martial arts.

 In 2007 the Nogueira Brothers (Antônio Rodrigo Nogueira and Antônio Rogério Nogueira) founded their own team taking some BTT fighters with them.
 It split the power of the team at this time but BTT kept building young fighters.
 Ricardo Arona and Paulo Filho followed their own way but returned often to visit and train with the team at the BTT headquarters in Rio de Janeiro.

 Ricardo Liborio left the team in 2002, moving to the US to found American Top Team (ATT) with American entrepreneur Dan Lambert and his fellow BTT and Carlson Gracie black belts Marcus "Conan" Silveira and Marcelo Silveira.
 While they share similar names and founders, ATT was not created as an American branch of BTT but as its own independent camp.
 ATT went on to be considered one of the most successful MMA camps in the world.

-The team has affiliates in Brazil, Canada, United States, Austria, Estonia, Malta, Australia and Thailand.
+The team has affiliates in Brazil, Canada, United States, Austria, Estonia, Germany, Australia and United Kingdom.